ruehlef/ribbon/README.md

 python -m ipykernel install --user --name=ribbon-venv
 ```

-### 3. Install within Sage
-Since Sage comes with python, all you need to do is run
+Since Sage comes with python,  you can easily install the code for sage.
+All you need to do is run
 ```console
 pip install git+https://github.com/ribbon/ribbon.git
 ```